-Intel Quick Sync Video happens to be Intel’s hardware video technology for encoding & decoding that is incorporated into certain Intel’s CPUs with HD Graphics that are built in.
-Intel has decided not to rely on the computer processor alone, so they are introducing graphics process for encoding and decoding digital video.
-This technology has been very useful to people who want to create Blu-ray disc or DVDs, create as well as edit 3D video, change 2D videos to 3D, and change video to formats that can be played on portable media players.
+Intel Quick Sync Video happens to be Intel’s hardware video technology for encoding & decoding that is incorporated into certain Intel’s CPUs with HD Graphics that are built-in.
+Intel has decided not to rely on the computer processor alone, so they are introducing a graphics process for encoding and decoding digital video.
+This technology has been very useful to people who want to create Blu-ray discs or DVDs, create as well as edit 3D videos, change 2D videos to 3D, and change video to formats that can be played on portable media players.
 Plus for uploading videos to your best social networking website because it works within a short while.
 Quick Sync ensures lower quality outcomes compared to CPU-limited encoders.
 It prioritizes speed over quality.
-According to our programmers, Intel’ Quick Sync has a conversion speed that is 2.5 times faster than its predecessors.
+According to our programmers, Intel’s Quick Sync has a conversion speed that is 2.5 times faster than its predecessors.
 The below graphic shows you everything you need to know.

 Set-up using PCI-e Graphic Card

 As for desktop PCs with Intel™ processor that supports Intel Quick Sync Video tech coupled with AMD PCI-E or NVIDIA graphics card running, this tutorial explains how to have Intel’ Quick Sync Video set up on desktop PCs without connecting an Intel HD graphics card to the monitor.

 Enable Intel graphic card inside BIOS, and Install drivers

 Confirm from your computer BIOS instructions or user manual how Intel integrated graphic (iGPU) can be enabled.
 Get the Intel graphics enabled and save the BIOS changes.
 Install the most recent Intel graphic drivers for the Intel HD graphics card model you have.

 Open settings for Windows Screen Resolution